-If you're waiting to immigrate to the U.S. on the basis of a visa petition filed by a family member who is a U.S. citizen or lawful permanent resident, that person's death will certainly make the process more difficult.
-But unlike in past years, when the visa petition always died with the petitioner, you may still be able to get a U.S. green card.
+If you're waiting to immigrate to the U.S. on the basis of an I-130 petition filed by a family member who is a U.S. citizen or lawful permanent resident, that person's death will certainly make the process more difficult.
+But unlike in past years, when the petition always died with the petitioner, you might still be able to get a U.S. green card.

-You can apply to USCIS for humanitarian reinstatement of the visa petition under old laws, but such a grant is completely discretionary.
+You can apply to USCIS for humanitarian reinstatement of the I-130 petition under old laws, but such a grant is completely discretionary.
 You're likely to face long delays.
 You'll need a lawyer's help to present compelling evidence of why your approval should be granted.

 In fact, by filing Form I-864, the substitute sponsor promises the U.S. government to pay back any need-based public assistance that the named immigrants receive for approximately the first ten years of their having a green card.

 Some other eligibility requirements apply to the substitute sponsor as well.
 The sponsor must be a U.S. citizen or a lawful permanent resident of at least 18 years of age who has a domicile in the United States.
 And, the sponsor must be a relative of the immigrant's.
 Eligible relatives include a spouse, son or daughter (aged 18 or older), parent, mother-in-law, father-in-law, sibling, son-in-law, daughter-in-law, sister-in-law, brother-in-law, grandparent, or grandchild (age 18 or older).